jpc22/jpc22.github.io/_pages/documentation.md

 ![Flowchart](/assets/images/Refixture-Flowchart.png)

 ## Menu Screen
 This is the start and end screen for the program.
+To close the program, press Esc.

 **Create Room**
 : Select this option to start the process of making a room.